Ultimate Kyoto Visitors Guide

 The pairing of the temple and Sakura at night with illumination is stunning.

 Koyo, also called Momiji-gari, is the viewing of the Autumn color of the leaves and is very famous in Kyoto.
 If you plan to go to Kyoto in Autumn you must not miss it.

 There is Japan autumn leaves forecast, the same as Sakura, and so you will see the passion that Japanese people have for Koyo.

 You might have seen pictures of the huge wooden stage that is Kiyomizudera temple.
 Kiyomizudera temple was built in 780, and is an independent Buddhist temple, and is also one of UNESCO’s world heritage sites in Kyoto.

-Kiyomizudera temple is one of the best places to see the Autumn leaves in Japan, not only Kyoto, as there are many Japanese maple trees surrounding the temple whose colours are simply amazing!
+Kiyomizudera temple is one of the best places to see the Autumn leaves in Japan, not only Kyoto, as many Japanese maple trees are surrounding the temple whose colors are simply amazing!

 Byodoin Houou-do is a Buddhist temple in the city of Uji, Kyoto, and was built in 998.
 The “Phoenix Hall” (Houou-do) is known as the Amida-do, built in 1053, it is the only original building remaining.
-Houou-do, and the large pond in front, is very famous and has been replicated on to the back of the Japanese 10 yen coin.
+Houou-do and the large pond in front are very famous and has been replicated on to the back of the Japanese 10 yen coin.